Learning to Love the Mob: A One Day Vacation in Las Vegas

-When Chicago mobster Anthony “the Ant” Spilotro started burglarizing businesses in the Las Vegas area, the federal government and the Las Vegas gaming commission had seen enough.
+When Chicago mobster Anthony “the Ant” Spilotro started burglarizing businesses in the Las Vegas area, the federal government and the Las Vegas gaming commission had had enough.
 So had the mob.
-Spilotro had been screwing up a good thing, drawing unwanted attention to mob influence in the city.
+Spilotro had been drawing unwanted attention to the mob and making things difficult for them.
 So they beat him with a baseball bat, strangled him and buried him alive.
-The mob was nothing if not thorough.
+The mob is nothing if not thorough.

 Las Vegas had long been home to the mob.
 Heck, modern Las Vegas with its strip of flashy casinos and flamboyant floor shows was practically invented by the mob.
-Mobsters had owned or been involved in a long line of casinos from the Flamingo to the Stardust to the Sands; and for 30 years they had kept things pretty safe, not wanting to frighten away gamblers by earning a reputation for violence.
+Mobsters had owned or been involved in a long line of casinos from the Flamingo to the Stardust to the Sands; and for 30 years they had kept their members in line, not wanting to frighten away gamblers by earning a reputation for violence.

-But in 1976 Spilotro changed all that by using his mob connections to prey on the citizens of Las Vegas.
-From then on, the feds had it out for the mob, and the mob’s influence in Las Vegas went into decline.
+But in 1976 Spilotro changed all that by using his mob connections to prey on the good citizens of Las Vegas.
+From then on, the feds had it out for the mob, and the mob’s influence in Las Vegas began to wane.

 The Las Vegas Mob Experience at The Tropicana